viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 **Do not run Connection Automation yet.**

 Search for "buffer" in the IP Catalog and drag Utility Buffer to the diagram.
-Double-click it for configuration and select C Buf Type as BUFG.
+Double-click it for configuration and select 'C Buf Type' as BUFG (in Vivado 2025.1, BUFG is at the top of the list).

 <img src="pictures/bufg.png" title="" alt="" width="431">